Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: FPT inapproximability of and

 Instead of working with \pname{D$k$S}, it will be more convenient for us to work with a closely-related problem called \mcsi, which can be defined as follows.

-It is worth noting that this problem is referred to as \pname{Label Cover} in the hardness of approximation literature~\cite{AroraBSS97}.
+It is worth noting that this problem is closely related to the so-called \pname{Label Cover} problem that appears in the the hardness of approximation literature~\cite{Moshkovitz15}\footnote{The \pname{Label Cover} problem may be viewed as a special case of \pname{MPSI} with two additional constraints on the input: the graph $G$ is bipartite, and every vertex on the left hand side of $G$ has at most one edge to each partition $V_i$.}.
 However, we choose the name \mcsi as it is more compatible with the naming conventions earlier in \autoref{sec:lb}; our new problem is simply an optimization version of \csi defined in that section.

 The graph $H$ is sometimes referred to as the \emph{supergraph} of $\Gamma$.
 Similarly, the vertices and edges of $H$ are called \emph{supernodes} and \emph{superedges} of $\Gamma$.
 Moreover, the size of $\Gamma$ is defined as $n = |V_G|$, the number of vertices of $G$.
-Additionally, for each assignment $\phi$, we define its value $\val(\phi)$ to be the fraction of superedges $i-j \in E_H$ such that $\phi(i)-\phi(j) \in E_G$; such superedges are said to be \emph{covered} by $\phi$.
-The objective of \pname{MCSI} is now to find an assignment $\phi$ with maximum value.
+Additionally, for each assignment $\phi$, we define its value $\val(\phi)$ to be the fraction of superedges $ij \in E_H$ such that $\phi(i)\phi(j) \in E_G$; such superedges are said to be \emph{covered} by $\phi$.
+The objective of \pname{MPSI} is now to find an assignment $\phi$ with maximum value.
 We denote the value of the optimal assignment by $\val(\Gamma)$, i.e., $\val(\Gamma) = \max_\phi \val(\phi)$.

 For this problem, a hardness similar to that of \pname{Densest $k$-Subgraph} can be shown: